Advertiser Disclosure

 For example:

-• If you transfer 10,000 Choice Privileges points to Alaska Airlines, you’ll end up with 2,000 Alaska Airlines miles.
+• If you transfer 10,000 Choice Privileges points to Alaska Airlines, you’ll receive 2,000 Alaska Airlines miles.

-• If you transfer 4,000 Choice Privileges points to Qantas, you’ll end up with 1,600 Qantas Frequent Flyer points.
+• If you transfer 4,000 Choice Privileges points to Qantas, you’ll receive 1,600 Qantas Frequent Flyer points.

-• If you transfer 32,000 Choice Privileges points to Amtrak, you will get 5,000 Amtrak Guest Rewards points.
+• If you transfer 32,000 Choice Privileges points to Amtrak, you’ll receive 5,000 Amtrak Guest Rewards points.

 Earning Choice Privileges Points

-Choice Privileges is an American Express transfer partner at a 1:1 ratio, as well as Citi ThankYou Rewards at an enhanced 1:2 ratio.
+Choice Privileges is a transfer partner of American Express Membership Rewards and Capital One Miles at a 1:1 ratio, as well as Citi ThankYou Rewards and Wells Fargo Rewards at an enhanced 1:2 ratio.

 That means if you transfer 5,000 Citi ThankYou Points, you’ll earn 10,000 Choice Privileges points, as opposed to the 5,000 Choice Privileges points you’d end up with if you transferred 5,000 points from Amex.